jacksonkernion/jacksonkernion.github.io/tools.md

   </div>
   <div class="col-12, col-md-8 pull-md-4">
     <p class="item-title">GSI Assigner</p>
-    <p>As part of an effort by the Berkeley grad students to improve on the way graduate student instructors (GSIs) were assigned to courses, I put together a website that collects teaching preferences and recommends optimal, stable assignments (using an algorithm inspired by work on the stable marriage problem).</p>
+    <p>As part of an effort by the Berkeley grad students to improve the way graduate student instructors (GSIs) are assigned to courses, I put together a website that collects teaching preferences and recommends optimal, stable assignments (using an algorithm inspired by work on the stable marriage problem).</p>
     <!-- <p class="little-links"><a href="http://gsiassigner.herokuapp.com">View Website</a></p> -->
   </div>
 </div>